aymerick/kowa-client/README.md

 **WARNING: This is a work in progress, tests are missing, documentation is missing... a lot of stuff is missing, and it has NOT been deployed in production yet.**

+This is an Ember.js application that communicates with a server written in Go that you can find at <https://github.com/aymerick/kowa>.

 See <https://github.com/aymerick/kowa> for more informations.